gromnitsky/debian-chromium-in-fedora/README.md

 # Use Debian Chromium in Fedora

-As there is no 32bit Linux version of Chrome (since March 2016) & Fedora doesn't provide 32bit Chromium build, we can download .deb package & convert it to rpm-format.
+As there is no 32bit Linux version of Chrome (since Mar 2016) & Fedora doesn't provide a 32bit Chromium build, we can download .deb package & convert it to rpm-format.

 The trick also works for the 64bit version.